Warrants: procurement and use (accessible version)

 - the AD letter only covers entry to the business premises, if there are separate residential areas these are not covered by the letter

-- where police officers are expected to attend the same visit, a separate letter signed by a Chief Superintendent has been signed to authorise entry under this power for the police
+- where police officers are expected to attend the same visit - a separate letter signed by a Chief Superintendent has been signed to authorise entry under this power for the police

 Records must also be kept of what the time constraints were that led to an AD letter being required, the intelligence demonstrating the reasonable grounds for believing including background checks and previous associated visits.

-The national operations database (NOD) ‘TS reference’ must be clearly visible on the letter for future reference and audit purposes.
+When completing the Letter to business template (power of entry without a warrant) itself, the enforcement visit (EV) reference must be clearly visible on the letter for future reference and audit purposes.

 Verbal authority for an AD letter